BestTimesToVisit.com Logo

 cultural

 Experience the serenity and spiritual energy of Boudhanath Stupa, one of the largest spherical stupas in Nepal.
-Walk clockwise around the stupa, observing the prayer wheels and the vibrant atmosphere.
-Consider attending a prayer ceremony for a deeper cultural immersion.
+Walk clockwise around the stupa, observe the monks chanting, and feel the peaceful atmosphere.
+Visit during a prayer ceremony for a truly immersive experience.

 shopping